Home » Breakfast & Brunch Recipes » Low Carb Granola

 Make sure to watch the nuts and coconut carefully while making this low carb granola recipe so you don’t burn them.
 I can’t even count the times I forget to set the timer and burn nuts while toasting them.
 The best is when I also set off the smoke detector.
 (This happens the most when baking bacon.)

-This is also excellent on low carb keto yogurt!
+This is also excellent in a low carb keto yogurt parfait!

 Variations